open-mmlab/mmdeploy/docs/en/02-how-to-run/useful_tools.md

 - `deploy-path` : The path of the model to be tested, if the backend contains multiple files, you can use it multiple times.
 - `test-img` : The path of the images to be tested, you can use it multiple times.
 - `checkpoint` : The path of the checkpoint to be tested, if it is used, the result will be cancated to right part.
+- `batch` : The batch size of the visual result, if not specified, it will be set to 1.
 - `save-dir` : The path to save the visualization results, if it not specified, it will be set to '.'.
 - `device` : The device type.
 If not specified, it will be set to `cpu`.